 Sourcing Agent(s):David Duckler, after trying a Xingchen Workshop sample in the Kunming Tea Market.

-Use 1.5T of tea per 8oz or water.
+Use 1.5T (4 grams) of tea per 6oz of water.
 Rinse leaves with 208 degree water.
-Steep for 4 minutes with filtered boiling water.
+Steep for 2 minutes with filtered boiling water.
 Enjoy at least 5 infusions, or feel free to let your Yabao steep indefinitely in your glass, mug or teapot.

 Gongfu Style Brewing

-Use 5g of tea for a 4-5oz gaiwan or yixing clay teapot.
+Use 7g of tea for a 4-5oz gaiwan or yixing clay teapot.
 Pour boiling water into pot and immediately pour out into pitcher.
 Pour this rinse over the pot and cups used.
-Repeat rinse a second time.
-Steep for 5-8 seconds each infusion, and enjoy at least 18 infusions.
+Steep for 30 seconds or more, increasing the steeping time with each infusion.
 With Yabao, it is best to use too much leaf instead of too little.